SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 * `dd64_ser(0-1)_[alt(1-4)_](extr, extr_8sec, all_8sec, poronly_8sec, extronly, swronly_8sec)`
 * `dd32_ser(0-1)_[alt(1-4)_](extr, extr_8sec, all_8sec, poronly_8sec, extronly, swronly_8sec)`

-### The number after ser is the USART number
+### serN indicates the USART number

-* DA/DB: 0-5 for 64-pin parts, 0-4 for 48 pin parts, 0-2 for 28/32 pin ones
+* DA/DB: N is 0-5 for 64-pin parts, 0-4 for 48 pin parts, 0-2 for 28/32 pin ones
   * All files are built for the largest pincount available with that memory size; they are binary compatible - but obviously one that tries to use a port or mux option that doesn't exist will not work.
-* DD: 0 or 1 for all parts.
+* DD: N is 0 or 1 for all parts, however there are special builds for the low pincount devices to move the LED to PD7 instead of PA7
   * All files are built for the AVR64DD32 or AVR32DD32.
 These are binary compatible with lower pincounts, but as above, if you specified a port and mux option that isn't available, it will not work, see below.

 ### The next optional argument specifies an alternate portmux option

 * DA/DB: Either omit to use default pins, or alt_ to use the alternate pins.
 Be aware that alternate pin availability depends on the pincount.
   * ser4_alt will not work on 48-pin parts, ser1_alt works only on 48+ pin parts, and ser2_alt doesn't work on 28-pin parts.
   * ser0 (no alt) will not work if a crystal or external clock is connected.
 In the case of a crystal, it may be damaged. ser2 (no alt) will not work if a watch crystal is connected, and has an even higher risk of damaging the crystal.
 * DD: omit to use the default pins, otherwise, ser0 can have alt1, alt2, alt3 or alt4.
 (PA4/5, PA2/3, PD4/PD5, PC1/PC2). ser1 can have only default pins, or alt2 (PD6, PD7).
   * ser0_alt1 and ser0_alt2 will not work on 14-pin parts. ser1 (no alt) will not work on 14 or 20-pin parts.
   * If a crystal of any sort is used, ser0 (no alt) will not work, and may damage the crystal connected to those pins.
   * There is no ser1_alt1 - that would put the serial on PC4 and PC5.
 None of the DD-series parts have those pins.

 ### The final option is the entry condition
 * `extr` - Bootloader will run on reset pinreset and software reset, with a 1 second timeout.
 For uploads with autoreset.